Getting a deck built is a big decision to make. Consider these 2 things before getting your deck built.

 Spring is in the air in the Metro Detroit area.
 When spring cleaning your house, don’t forget about your Michigan deck.
 Leaving stains or improperly cleaning your deck can lead to the warranty on your deck being voided out.
 Miles Bradley recommends that you watch the video below to learn the proper steps to clean your composite custom deck in Novi, Northville or all over southeastern Michigan.

 Modern solid composite decking cuts, nails, screws and installs similar to regular wood decking.
-Composite deck materials offer the fine looks of natural wood.
+Also, composite deck materials offer the fine looks of natural wood.
 Most composite deck materials even offer wood grain to enhance its appearance.
+One of the best options in the industry today is Trex decking.